16-07-01C: Summary Of Essay Seven: Engels's Third Law, The Negation of The Negation -- Demolished

 But, we needn't wait until Monsanto change their minds and produce this NON-starter; anyone who buys fruit these days knows about seedless grapes.
 In fact, most fruit nowadays doesn't come from seed; it is produced by propagation from grafts and cuttings.
 [On this see here and here.]

-The question now arises: how come the NON is so easily by-passed?
-Countless processes in nature seem to be, as it were, non-NON-events of this sort, as human beings have 'upset' the 'natural' DM-order of things.
+The question now arises: how come the NON is so weak and feeble and so easily by-passed?
+Countless processes in nature seem to be, as it were, non-NON-events of this sort, as human beings and a wide assortment of organisms have 'upset' the 'natural' DM-order of things.

-And, what are we to say about genetic engineering in general?
-Is this an interference in the operation of the NON?
-Is it an infringement of the 'dialectical law' that all change is 'internally-generated'?
-Or, is this still a natural process, in view of the fact that none of the scientists or capitalists involved are supernatural beings (so we have been led to believe), but are eminently physical objects?
+And what are we to say about genetic engineering in general?
+Is this an interference in the operation of the NON, an infringement of the 'dialectical law' that all change is 'internally-generated'?
+Or, is this still a natural process, in view of the fact that none of the scientists or capitalists involved are supernatural beings (so we are led to believe), but are patently physical objects themselves?

 In that case, if all the above are natural processes, then it can truly be said that no grain is an island.
 Anything that happens to grain anywhere inside the universe must be natural.